 See the Attributes and parameters section for descriptions of the restrictions and parameters that you can set as part of a travel mode.

-- Enter a name and description for the travel mode.
+- Provide a name and description for the travel mode.

-- Enter a new name, make any other changes, and click Save Travel Mode to save your changes as a new travel mode.
+- Provide a new name, make any other changes, and click Save to save your changes as a new travel mode.

-- To delete one of your existing travel modes, click Delete Travel Mode in the row of the mode you want to delete.
+- To edit one of your existing travel modes, click the Options button

 Configure jogging time

-Esri provides default travel modes to model typical cars, trucks, and pedestrians.
+Default travel modes are provided to model typical cars, trucks, and pedestrians.
 They may not fit your needs, however, leading you to customize them.
 For example, you may need to model a jogger rather than a walker.
 The default Walking Time travel mode ensures the pedestrian stays on pathways and roads where pedestrians are allowed, but its walking speed is too slow for your needs.

-- Verify that you are signed in to your organization as an administrator.
+- Verify that you are signed in to your organization.

 - Access the utility services page.

-- Copy the default Walking Time travel mode.
+- Duplicate the default Walking Time travel mode.

 - Type Jogging Time as the name of the new travel mode and edit the description.